-As the only degree-granting affiliate of Partners HealthCare, New England’s largest care provider, the MGH Institute offers its students unparalleled opportunities to learn in the region’s best facilities.
+As the only degree-granting affiliate of Mass General Brigham, New England’s largest care provider, the MGH Institute offers its students unparalleled opportunities to learn in the region’s best facilities.

 Students also gain valuable experience working in the Shouse simulation and physical assessment labs, where several high-fidelity interactive manikins simulate conditions under the supervision of faculty members.